haukelicht/group_mention_detection/replication/data/annotation/labeled/README.md

 - the text in pre-tokenized format,
 - annotations and labels at the _token_ level (a dictionary of lists, one per annotator),

-Annotations are in field `"annotations"` and map annotator IDs to their token-level annotations.
+Annotations are in the field `"annotations"` and map annotator IDs to their token-level annotations.
-**Labels** are in field `"labels"` and `"BSCModel"` are the Bayesian Sequence Combination (BSC) model-based aggregate labels.
+**Labels** are in the field `"labels"`, and `"BSCModel"` records the Bayesian Sequence Combination (BSC) model-based aggregate labels.

 ## Converting numeric label IDs to label indicators and entity types